Thursday, November 21, 2024

 T-ONO: I actually do a little bit of artwork on the computer, and to me, I found your panel to be very helpful.

 Ryusuke: It's really a pleasure that you thought that way because I think it's much more important for a Japanese artist to teach Japanese students, but Japanese or manga artists telling American fans can be difficult because of cultural differences.
-If you got that idea that the panel was instructional then that's really nice and I'm really thankful for that.
+If you got the idea that the panel was instructional then that's really nice and I'm really thankful for that.

-T-ONO: We know that in recent years, especially in anime, a lot of character designs have the same facial structures and hair styles and it's almost like mix and match.
+T-ONO: We know that in recent years, especially in anime, a lot of character designs have the same facial structures and hairstyles and it's almost like mix and match.
 How do you take that approach and keep your characters fresh and original?

-Ryusuke: I actually design first by interpreting the trend for that year and at the same time I put my own style in it.
+Ryusuke: I actually design first by interpreting the trend for that year and at the same time I put my own style into it.
 If someone sees that picture, they'll know it's my picture.

 For something different, I would try to adopt another trend that no one else has used to show originality and to show that this is my picture in this anime and manga industry.
 Now, because a lot of people try to adapt to the trends, a lot of anime and manga look alike now.
 For me, I like to try, interpret, and adopt some trends that existed in the Eighties and show how it looks in a drawing today.